Political polarization in the United States: Trust in the democratic process

 The issue of political polarization in the US has also had noticeable effects on how citizens view the democratic process.
 In both of the two last presidential elections, a large segment of voters among the losing party raised concerns about the fairness of the election.
 When Donald Trump won the 2016 election, the share of Democratic voters who were "not confident" in the election results more than doubled compared to pre-election day data (14% on October 15, 2016, versus 28% on January 28, 2017).
 In 2020, three-in-four Republicans doubted the fairness of the presidential election.

 This narrative of a stolen election was in large part driven by Trump himself, who refused to concede the election up until less than two weeks before Joe Biden's inauguration.
 This took place after the events of January 6, 2021, when thousands of Trump's supporters stormed the United States Capitol in an attempt to overturn the results of the election.
+Trump has continued to claim the election was stolen in 2026, which many analyze he’s doing to cast doubt on the 2026 midterms.

 Judicial systems

 Judicial systems can also be affected by the implications of political polarization.
 For the United States, in particular, polarization lowers confirmation rates of judges; In 2012, the confirmation rate of presidential circuit court appointments was approximately 50% as opposed to the above 90% rate in the late 1970s and early 1980s.
 More polarized parties have more aggressively blocked nominees and used tactics to hinder executive agendas.
 Political scientist Sarah Binder (2000) argues that "senatorial intolerance for the opposing party's nominees is itself a function of polarization."

 Negative consequences of this include higher vacancy rates on appellate courts, longer case-processing times and increased caseloads for judges.
-Voting margins have also become much closer for filling vacancies on the Supreme Court.
+Voting margins have become much closer for filling vacancies on the Supreme Court.
 Justice Antonin Scalia was confirmed 98-0 in 1986; Ruth Bader Ginsburg was confirmed 96-3 in 1993.
 Samuel Alito was confirmed 58-42 in 2005, and Brett Kavanaugh was confirmed 50-48 in 2018.
+Additionally, the Republican Senate refused to vote on Merrick Garland's Supreme Court nomination, while rushing to confirm Amy Coney Barrett.

 Political scientists argue that in highly polarized periods, nominees become less reflective of the moderate voter as "polarization impacts the appointment and ideological tenor of new federal judges."
 It also influences the politics of senatorial advice and consent, giving partisan presidents the power to appoint judges far to the left or right of center on the federal bench, obstructing the legitimacy of the judicial branch.

 Ultimately, the increasing presence of ideology in a judicial system impacts the judiciary's credibility.
 Polarization can generate strong partisan critiques of federal judges, which can damage the public perception of the justice system and the legitimacy of the courts as nonpartisan legal arbiters.